A new human grade CT scanner.

 Access to 1.5 Tesla MRI

-Southpaws are proud to have the fastest CT scanner in Australia for animals, which allows more effective diagnosis of cancer and other diseases.
+Southpaws are proud to have a new human grade CT scanner, which allows more effective diagnosis of cancer and other diseases.
 CT scans can be performed in just 3-5 seconds, minimising the time patients are under anaesthesia.
 Patients also benefit from 3D volume rendering, offering complex spatial information from a single scan.
 We can print surgical sites as models on our 3D printer.
 Our imaging equipment is world class and would be entirely at home in the world’s best human hospitals.

 Our specialist surgeons Dr Charles Kuntz and Dr James Simcock have extensive experience with computed tomography – conducting and interpreting thousands of CT scans in their careers and presenting findings from essential cases in the scientific literature.